Robinson Chirinos: New York Yankees

 On February 15, 2021, Chirinos signed a minor league contract with New York Yankees organization that included an invitation to Spring Training.
 On March 10, 2021, in a game against the Pittsburgh Pirates, Chirinos was hit in the hands by a Blake Cederlind pitch and was later diagnosed with a fractured right wrist.
 On March 15, Yankees manager Aaron Boone told reporters that Chirinos would undergo surgery the next day on his broken wrist and miss four to six weeks.
 On March 27, 2021, Chirinos was released from his minor league contract, making him a free agent.
 On March 29, Chirinos re-signed with the Yankees on a new minor league contract.
 Chirinos batted .278/.422/.556 with 3 home runs and 6 RBI in 13 games with the Triple-A Scranton/Wilkes-Barre Railriders.
 On July 4, Chirinos was released by the Yankees organization.

 Chicago Cubs (second stint)

 On July 5, 2021, Chirinos signed a major league contract with the Chicago Cubs.
 On July 6, Robinson Chirinos hit his first home run with the Chicago Cubs against the Philadelphia Phillies.

 Baltimore Orioles

 On March 14, 2022, Chirinos signed a one-year contract with the Baltimore Orioles.
-In 2022 he batted .179/.265/.287 in 195 at bats.
+He played in 67 games for Baltimore, slashing .179/.265/.287 with 4 home runs and 22 RBI.

+On May 3, 2023, Chirinos announced his retirement from professional baseball.